Allen College Student Billing and Collection Process

 Deferred Payment Plan

 Allen College offers a deferred payment plan for tuition, fees, and other authorized charges less financial aid credited to an account if applicable.
 The deferred payment plan allows a student to make three monthly installments.
 The student must request deferred payment approval from the Allen College Student Financial Services Office prior to the first billing due date of the semester.
 There is a non-refundable deferred payment fee for processing the deferred payment plan of $15 per semester.
-Failure to make timely payments will result in revocation of the privilege to pay in installments, and the outstanding balance becomes due immediately and will be subject to a $20 late fee.
+Failure to make timely payments may result in revocation of the privilege to pay in installments.
+Failure to have the balance paid off by the last due date of the agreement may result in a $20 late fee.

 Arrangements may be considered for students who withdraw and cannot pay their account balance in full.
 They should pursue financing from outside sources such as family, friends, or a lending institution.